FinlandOfficial Name: Republic of Finland

 If you are a woman traveling abroad, please review our travel tips on the Women Travelers page on Travel.State.gov.

-Accessibility: While in Finland, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
-Many existing buildings as well as public transportation systems are less adapted to individuals with disabilities.
+ACCESSIBILITY: While in Finland, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
+Many older buildings as well as some public transportation systems are less adapted to individuals with disabilities.
 You should check ahead with your hotel/destination to learn more about options to accommodate disabled traveler needs before visiting Finland.

 Laws mandating access to buildings for persons with disabilities are generally enforced, but many older buildings remain inaccessible.
 Most forms of public transportation are accessible, but geographically isolated areas can be especially problematic for travelers with disabilities.
 Call ahead to restaurants, museums, and other facilities to find out if they are wheelchair-accessible.
 Assistance for train travelers is available at most stations, but must be requested in advance.
 For more information, visit the Finnish National Tourist Board’s website.

-If you are a tourist or temporary visitor to Finland and you require immediate emergency medical assistance, you may visit a local medical center, clinic, or first-aid station (ensiapuasema in Finnish).
+If you are a tourist or temporary visitor to Finland and you require immediate emergency medical assistance, you may visit a local medical center, clinic, or first-aid station.
 Usually these stations are located at hospitals and will provide a full range of services.
 The emergency telephone number, 112, can be used throughout Finland to contact emergency medical services.

 Travelers with special medical needs should consult with their personal physicians and take appropriate precautions, including bringing adequate supplies of necessary medication.
 Medicines may be brought into the country as long as they are intended for the traveler’s personal use; however, there are special requirements concerning the quantity.
 Finland allows travelers from the European Economic Area to bring personal prescription medicines (up to a one year supply) without a customs declaration.
 All others may bring a 90-day supply of personal prescription drugs to Finland.
 A formal doctor's note may be requested by Finnish customs officials.
 Prescribed narcotics are more highly restricted, however, and may only be brought into the country for the traveler’s personal use for a maximum of 14 days and must be accompanied by a medical certificate stating why the traveler needs them.